Observation of Braid-Protected Unpaired Exceptional Points: Abstract

 \section{Abstract}

-Monopoles and braids are exotic but elusive aspects of fundamental theories of light and matter.
-In lattice systems, monopoles of band-structure degeneracies are subject to well-established no-go (doubling) theorems that appear to universally apply in closed Hermitian systems and open non-Hermitian systems alike.
-However, the non-Abelian braid topology of non-Hermitian multi-band systems provides a remarkable loophole to these constraints.
-Here we make use of this loophole, and experimentally implement, for the first time, a monopole degeneracy in a non-Hermitian three-band system in the form of a single third-order exceptional point.
-We explicitly demonstrate the intricate braiding topology and the non-Abelian fusion rules underlying the monopole degeneracy.
-The experiment is carried out using a new design of single-photon interferometry, enabling eigenstate and spectral resolutions for non-Hermitian multi-band systems with widely tunable parameters.
-Thus, the union of state-of-the-art experiments, fundamental theory, and everyday concepts such as braids paves the way toward the highly exotic non-Abelian topology unique to non-Hermitian settings.
+{Spectral degeneracies (dubbed nodal points in momentum space) play fundamental roles in understanding exotic properties of light and matter.
+In lattice systems, unpaired band-structure degeneracies are subject to well-established no-go (doubling) theorems that universally apply to both closed Hermitian systems and open non-Hermitian systems.
+However, the non-Abelian braid topology of non-Hermitian multi-band systems provides a loophole to these constraints.
+Here we successfully leverage this loophole in a non-Hermitian three-band system, implementing an unpaired third-order exceptional point (EP3), which manifests as a non-Abelian monopole.
+We explicitly demonstrate the intricate braiding topology and non-Abelian, path-dependent, fusion rules underlying the unpaired EP3.
+The experiment uses a new design of single-photon interferometry, enabling eigenstate and spectral resolutions for multi-band systems with widely tunable parameters.
+Thus, the union of state-of-the-art experiments, fundamental theory, and everyday concepts such as braids pave the way toward the highly exotic non-Abelian topology unique to non-Hermitian settings.}